 During a recent trip to Dunedin, Florida, I found a local publication that showed nearby events.
 One was a special Picasso art exhibit at the Dalí Museum in St. Pete.
 I could not wait to explore the museum and see it for myself.

 I arrived at the museum during a local boat show, which made for difficult parking, but the town was labeled thoroughly with signs directing me to the museum.
-The museum itself is enormous and very aesthetically pleasing, and bonus, it is right on the waterfront.
+The Dali Museum itself is enormous and very aesthetically pleasing, and bonus, it is right on the waterfront.
 It was designed by architect Yann Weymouth “combining rational with fantastical”.
-Caution, there are some renovations on the outside of the museum.

 Salvador Dalí, 1904-1989, was born in Fuegeres, Spain and was professionally trained in art, including studying under Picasso.
 Dalí joined the Surrealist Movement in 1929 and painted many subjects based solely on his imagination.
 He rose to great stardom in the art industry around the world.
 Dalí is most recognized for his upturned waxed pencil thin mustache.
 He spent his time between Europe and the United States and painted over 1500 pieces throughout his life.